All Episodes

 That is a clear way to level the playing field.

-You take community rating out, you tell people if you're going to use health care a lot, you're going to pay a higher premium, just like the guy that drives recklessly.
+You tell people, if you're going to use health care a lot, you're going to pay a higher premium, just like the guy that drives recklessly.

-You do that, and you tell young people if you don't use it a lot, your health care premiums are going to be cheap.
+And you tell young people, if you don't use it a lot, your health care premiums are going to be cheap.

 They're not going to cover everything, but you don't need coverage.